InvaderZim62/Soma/README.md

 ## Combining pan and swipe gestures

-This app uses pan gestures to move shapes around the scene, and swipe gestures to rotate shapes about their vertical or horizontal axes (tap gestues are used to rotate about the point of view).
+This app uses pan gestures to move shapes around the scene, and swipe gestures to rotate shapes about their vertical or horizontal axes (tap gestures are used to rotate about the point of view).
 Normally, if you include both pan and swipe gestures, both gesture's selectors gets called.
 To separate the two, you must use lines like these, to require the swipe gestures to fail before the pan gesture gets invoked: